Contextualised Graduate Attributes

 Documentation, techniques of representation and communication

-Graduates of the Faculty of Architecture, Design and Planning will recognise and value communication as a tool for negotiating and creating new understanding, interacting with others, and furthering their own learning.
+Graduates of the Sydney School of Architecture, Design and Planning will recognise and value communication as a tool for negotiating and creating new understanding, interacting with others, and furthering their own learning.

 - To use oral, visual, and other forms of communication, demonstration and documentation